 Factors Which Influence How Long a Website Redesign Takes

 There are numerous factors that can drastically influence how long a website redesign takes, including:

-- Website platform – some website platforms, i.e. the software you use to build your site on, are more complex than others.
-At LimeLight we use a customized WordPress template which has an easy-to-use backend and content management system, but more complex software such as .NET may require a longer build time
+- Website platform – Some website platforms, i.e. the software you use to build your site on, are more complex than others.
+At LimeLight we use a customized WordPress template which has an easy-to-use backend and content management system, other platforms such as Genesis Framework or Divi work great for customizations, but more complex software such as .NET may require a longer build time

 While it isn’t possible to put an exact timeframe on a website redesign, as a general estimate a good quality non-e-commerce website will take around 14 weeks from the discovery stage to launch.
 A site with e-commerce will probably take at least another two weeks on top of that.